okiyama/PyAutoClicker/README.md

 ==== Installation ====

 The only dependencies are on [PyUserInput](https://github.com/SavinaRoja/PyUserInput) and Tkinter.
-For Linux, this is as simple as
+For Ubuntu, this is as simple as

     sudo apt-get install python-pip python-xlib python-tk
     sudo pip install PyUserInput